johnhenry/http-store/readme.md

     - ?pop=false|true - treat item as a queue and start from end instead of the beginning.
 Can be combined with dequeue to work as a stack.
     - ?index=0|<uint> -  treat item as a queue and retrieve specific item by order placed in index.
 Can be combined with pop to start from end of stack, and dequeue to remove specific items.

+Note: if HTTPPOP is set, ?dequeue only reverses order and ?pop forces removal.

 ####__DELETE__ /:key

 Remove values (or oldest values) from the database via the __DELETE__ method